Adversarial Tradeoffs in Robust State Estimation

 \section{Adversarially Robust Kalman Filtering}

-We consider a modification to the standard Kalman Filtering problem (reviewed in \S\ref{ss:state estimation}) to incorporate adversarial robustness.
-We then extend and refine the tools developed in \S\ref{sec: LIP AR SR bounds} to this setting, with the goal of relating control theoretic properties of the underlying linear dynamical system to the robustness-accuracy tradeoffs that it induces.
+We consider a modification to the standard Kalman Filtering problem to incorporate adversarial robustness.
+We then bound the inflation of the state estimation error caused by the adversary, with the goal of relating control theoretic properties of the underlying linear dynamical system to the robustness-accuracy tradeoffs that it induces.